weimin17/weimin17.github.io/_pages/home.md

 ## About Me

 Hi!
-I am Weimin Lyu, a final year Ph.D. student in Computer Science at <a href="https://www.cs.stonybrook.edu/" target="_blank" rel="nofollow">Stony Brook University</a>, advised by <a href="https://chaochen.github.io/index.html" target="_blank" rel="nofollow">Prof. Chao Chen</a>.
-I am also very fortunate to collaborate with esteemed professors:
+I am Weimin Lyu, a final year Ph.D. candidate in Computer Science at <a href="https://www.cs.stonybrook.edu/" target="_blank" rel="nofollow">Stony Brook University</a>, advised by <a href="https://chaochen.github.io/index.html" target="_blank" rel="nofollow">Prof. Chao Chen</a>.
+I have also been fortunate to collaborate with Professors
 <a href="https://www3.cs.stonybrook.edu/~hling/" target="_blank" rel="nofollow">Haibin Ling</a>,
 <a href="https://www3.cs.stonybrook.edu/~fuswang/" target="_blank" rel="nofollow">Fusheng Wang</a>, and
 <a href="https://sites.google.com/site/matf0123/" target="_blank" rel="nofollow">Tengfei Ma</a>.